Board of County Commissioners goals and policy directives 2023

-The following is a compilation of the goals, policy directives, strategies, and priorities of the Board of County Commissioners (BOCC) for the calendar year 2023 that promote the county’s mission to deliver quality services to the citizens of Garfield County.
-This list reflects key priorities identified by the BOCC throughout the public hearings in consideration of the 2023 adopted budget.
+The following is a compilation of the policy directives, strategies and priorities of the Board of County Commissioners (BOCC) for the calendar year 2024 that promote the County’s mission to deliver quality services to the Citizens of Garfield County.
+This list reflects key priorities identified by the BOCC throughout the public hearings in consideration of the 2024 Adopted Budget.
 These are in addition to the annual processes, initiatives, work plans, and programs currently underway and day-to-day operations and services provided to the community.
-These straightforward policy goals are the core of a dynamic strategic planning process, which is adaptive and will be ongoing throughout 2023.
+These straightforward goals are the core of a dynamic strategic planning process, which is adaptive and will be ongoing throughout 2024.

 Infrastructure and Investment

-- Continue to execute the 10‐year master plan for the Garfield County Airport as a general aviation airport and promote the airport as an economic development engine in the region by updating the airport development guidelines and completing the Land Leases Available for Development of Private and/or Commercial Hangars request for proposals.
-Continue to make airport improvements by successfully completing key capital projects including the engineering for the ramp replacement, fog sealing the airfield, upgrading the instrument approach system, and purchasing a zero track front mower and a CAT front-end loader rubber-edged snow pusher.
+- Continue to execute the 10‐year Master Plan for the Garfield County Airport as a general aviation airport and promote the airport as an economic development engine in the region by continuing to complete land leases available for Development of Private and/or Commercial Hangars.
+Continue to make Airport improvements by successfully completing the Request for Concept Plans and initiating the 10-year Master Plan Update so that the County can carefully and diligently entertain future hangar build-out and a possible second FBO.

-- Continue to maintain and improve the county’s road and bridge system.
+- Continue to maintain and improve the County’s road and bridge system.
 Specific projects include completing Phase 2 (approximately 2 miles) of the CR 215 rebuild project as well as complete the final engineering of Phases 3 and 4.
-Complete the annual chip seal program of 21.5 miles of county roads, complete as needed asphalt paving and continuing to make drainage improvements to the Battlement Mesa road system.
-Additionally, the county intends assist the USFS by improving the lower 5.5 miles of the Buford Road with new gravel and magnesium chloride applications.
-Complete heavy equipment purchases including 2 tandem dump trucks with upfitting and 1 backhoe.
+Complete the annual chip seal and paving program of county roads and continuing to make drainage improvements to the Battlement Mesa road system.
+Additionally, the county intends assist the USFS via an Agreement by improving approximately 8 miles of the Buford Road with new gravel and magnesium chloride applications.

-- Maximize the Garfield County Fairgrounds as a year‐round events center with enhanced promotions and capital investments including final sound system improvements, roof replacement for the office and north and south grandstands and commissioning engineering to evaluate a new restroom facility.
-Support the remodel of the warehouse at 937 Railroad Avenue for use by the 4-H and Colorado State University (CSU) Extension programs including the construction of the associated outdoor classroom.
+- Maximize the Garfield County Fairgrounds as a year‐round events center with enhanced promotions and capital investments including the construction of a new restroom facility in 2024.
+Support the remodel of the warehouse at 937 Railroad Avenue for use by the 4H and CSU Extension programs including the construction of the associated outdoor classroom.
 Continue to evaluate potential future use of the former NAPA building.

-- Continue to work with the Colorado Department of Public Health and Environment (CDPHE) to advance amendments to the Garfield County Landfill Master Plan and the engineer design and operations plan to include the recently purchased Langstaff property.
-Specifically, this includes the development and use of the associated 1.04 cubic feet per second (cfs.) water rights in the Langstaff Ditch by improving the head gate, placing the ditch back into service and constructing a pond for irrigation purposes.
-Additionally, complete the 9-year lease with the Bureau of Land Management to incorporate the Langstaff homestead structures into the Langstaff property.
+- Continue to work with the Colorado Department of Public Health and Environment (CDPHE) to advance amendments to the Garfield County Landfill Master Plan and the Engineering Design and Operations Plan to include the recently purchased Langstaff property.
+Additionally, complete the 30-year lease with the Bureau of Land Management to incorporate the Langstaff homestead structures into the Langstaff property.

-- Continue to promote infrastructure projects that are priorities for our local communities in the county with state and federal grants through the Intermountain Transportation Planning Region.
-Specifically, maintain support and advocacy for New Castle and Silt I-70 interchanges and roundabouts.
+- Continue to promote infrastructure projects that are priorities for our local communities in the County with state and federal grants through the Intermountain Transportation Planning Region (IMTPR).
+Specifically, maintain support and advocacy for the Town of New Castle and Town of Silt I-70 Interchanges & Roundabouts.
+Provide support for funding from the State’s 5311 Annual Operating Assistance Grant Program specifically for the Parachute Area Transit System (PATS).

 Public Health and Human Services

-- Continue to provide support to all populations within the area with a higher concentration on the most vulnerable individuals and families through a wide variety of programs in the department of human services.
-Continue our support for local non-profits through the Human Services Commission and the Human Services Grant programs.
+- Continue to provide support to all populations within the area with a higher concentration on the most vulnerable individuals and families through a wide variety of programs in the Department of Human Services.
+Continue our support for local non-profits through the Human Services Commission and the Human Services Grant Programs, partnerships and programs.

 - Continue to explore all viable mental health options throughout Garfield County with partners including Mind Springs Health and the Aspen Hope Center.
-Continue to support the construction and operation of the recently developed Withdrawal Management Services Facility (detox center) in Glenwood Springs and serve on its governance committee.
+Continue to support the construction and operation of the recently developed Withdrawal Management Services Facility in Glenwood Springs and continue to serve on its governance committee.

 Community Outreach and Transparency

-- Commitment to partnerships and effective communication with the cities, towns, and communities within its borders through intergovernmental agreements, joint meetings, town halls, and quarterly meetings with managers.
+- Continue the commitment to partnerships and effective communication with the cities, towns, and communities within its borders through intergovernmental agreements, joint meetings, town halls, and quarterly meetings with managers.

 - Continue to highlight county activities, decisions, proclamations, awards and events through press releases, public service announcements and other media forms.